VeeraMallikarjuna/M2_Embedded_SensorApplication/1_Requirements/README.md

 # INTRODUCTION
 ## Temperature sensor
-The main Theme of this Project
+The main Theme of this Project is to measure the temperature across that particular area and adjust